 - 2 large red bell peppers (left whole)

-- 1 cup (240 ml) water (sub up to half with extra coconut milk for creamier soup)
+- 1 cup water (sub up to half with extra coconut milk for creamier soup)

-- 1 tsp dried basil or 2 tsp fresh basil, minced
+- 1 tsp dried basil (or sub 2 tsp minced fresh basil per 1 tsp dried)

 - 1/2 tsp each sea salt and black pepper

-- optional: Pinch red pepper flake (for heat)
+- 1 pinch red pepper flake (optional // for heat)

 - Roast red peppers in a 500 degree F (260 C) oven (on a foil-lined baking sheet) or over an open flame on a grill or gas stovetop until tender and charred on all sides – about 10-15 minutes in the oven, or 5 minutes over an open flame.
 Then wrap in foil to steam for a few minutes.